 While very similar in flavors, there is a difference between Taco Seasoning and Fajita Seasoning.
 Fajita seasoning is made with less chili powder and no oregano.
-It is much milder in flavor and does not overpower a dish, letting the flavors of onions and peppers shine.
+It is much milder in flavor and does not overpower a dish.
+Instead, this seasoning elevates the peppers, onions, and protein in classic fajitas.

 - Onion Powder